Desperately Seeking Sleep? Remedies to Save Parents’ Sanity

 You whisper, “Sleep well, honey,” as you shut off the light.
 You close the bedroom door, and head off to your easy chair.
 And your child sleeps soundly through the night, waking up refreshed the next morning.
-For many of us with children who have attention deficit disorder (ADHD or ADD), this scenario is a dream that hasn’t come true — yet.
+For many of us with children who have ADHD, this scenario is a dream that hasn’t come true — yet.

 A good night’s sleep is vital to your child’s mood and brain function.
 Studies show that not getting enough rest can worsen ADHD symptoms, leading to loss of emotional control.
 It can also adversely affect working memory, a problem many of our children suffer from.

 Sleep Aids for Children: How Diet, Water, and Exercise Impact Your Child’s Sleep

 Avoid eating or snacking two or three hours before bedtime.
 Digestion, especially of foods containing caffeine or sugar, can keep your child up.
 If he insists on snacking, give him warm milk, saltines, or a little turkey, which has the natural sleep-inducing chemical tryptophan.

 Your child should drink enough water during the day to prevent his asking for a glass of water at bedtime — and his subsequent bathroom break later.

 Have your child exercise — jog, jump rope, ride a bike, walk — in the morning or during the day.
 Physical activity helps our bodies make the transition between the phases of sleep.
 Also, since exercise places physical stress on the body, the brain increases the time a child spends in deep sleep.